Skip to main content

 How to identify your critical systems

-It is important to spend time scoping your critical systems at this stage, so that your self-assessment focuses on protecting the highest priority system for your organisation.
+It is important to spend time scoping your critical systems at this stage, so that your self-assessment focuses on protecting the highest priority systems for your organisation.

 This is based on a model used by the GovAssure Cyber Assessment Framework for central government.